 In Wakeman’s framework, “To come fit for work, you have to be managing your own drama.”

-But what if you’re part of the drama and you don’t even realize it?
+But what if you’re part of the workplace drama and you don’t even realize it?
 Not only is this likely, it’s virtually guaranteed: Wakeman says that the average worker wastes 2.5 hours each day on office drama.
 While it often gets normalized as “office politics” or attributed to one or two repeat offenders, this isn’t the whole story.

 “I think people are aware of other people's drama, but not self-aware,” Wakeman says.